raylutz/daffodil/README.md

 ## Good for general data operations

-We were surprised to find that Pandas is very slow in importing Python data.
+We were surprised to find that Pandas is **very slow** in importing Python data.
-Pandas uses a numpy array for each column which must be allocated in memory as one contiguous block, resulting in substantial overhead.
-Converting a list-of_dict (lod) array to Pandas DataFrame using the simple `pd.DataFrame(lod)` method takes about 45x longer than converting the same data to a Daffodil instance.
+Pandas uses a numpy array for each column which must be allocated in memory as one contiguous block.
+Converting a row-oriented list-of_dict (lod) array to Pandas DataFrame using the simple `pd.DataFrame(lod)` method takes about 45x longer than converting the same data to a Daffodil instance.

-The Daffodil class is based on list-of-list array (lol), and uses a dictionary for column names (hd -- header dict) and for row keys (kd -- key dict), making it extremely fast for column and row indexing, while avoiding the requirement for contiguous data allocation.
+The Daffodil class is simple, with the data array a list-of-list (lol), and uses a dictionary for column names (hd -- header dict) and for row keys (kd -- key dict), making it extremely fast for column and row indexing, while avoiding the requirement for contiguous data allocation.
 Python uses dynamic arrays to store references to each data item in the lol structure.
+But it also provides a simple UI to make it easy to select rows, columns, slices by number or names.

-Daffodil is not as performant as Pandas or NumPy for numerical operations such as sums, max, min, stdev, etc. when the data is uniform within columns or the entire array.
-Daffodil does not offer array operations like C = A + B, where A and B are both large arrays with the same shape producing array C, which is the sum of each cell in the same grid location.
-This type of functionality is already available in NumPy, and NumPy can fill that role.
-Also, it is not a replacement for performing matrix operations which is already available in NumPy.
+For numerical operations such as sums, max, min, stdev, etc., Daffodil is not as performant as Pandas or NumPy when the data is uniform within columns or the entire array.
+Daffodil does not offer additional array operations like C = A + B, where A and B are both large arrays with the same shape producing array C, which is the sum of each cell in the same grid location.
+This type of functionality, as well as matrix operations is already available in NumPy, and
+NumPy can fill that role.

 Appending rows in Pandas is slow because each column is stored as a separate NumPy array, and appending a row involves creating a new array for each column with the added row.
 This process can lead to significant overhead, especially when dealing with large DataFrames.
 In fact, it is so bad that the append operation is now deprecated in Pandas.
 That means you have to turn to some other method of building your data, and then the question comes up: Should I export the data to Pandas or just work on it in Python.

+When is it worth porting to Pandas?
+That will depend on the size of the array and what the calculations are.
-Pandas can be more performant than Daffodil if column-oriented manipulations are repeated on the same data at least ~30x, otherwise Daffodil will probably be faster due to the overhead of reading a table from a data array into Pandas.
-In other words, if you have an array and you need to do just a few column-based operations (fewer than 30), then it will be probably be faster to just do them in Daffodil using a row-oriented apply or reduce operation, rather than exporting the array to Pandas, performing the calcs and the transferring it back in.
+But a convenient rule of thumb from our testing is that Pandas can be more performant than Daffodil if column-oriented manipulations (similar to summing) are repeated on the same data at least ~30 times.

+In other words, if you have an array and you need to do just a few column-based operations (fewer than 30), then it will be probably be faster to just do them using Daffodil `apply` or `reduce` operations, rather than exporting the array to Pandas, performing the calcs and the transferring it back in.
 (You can see our benchmarks and other tests linked below.)

-In additiona, Daffodil can work well with Pandas and NumPy when number crunching and array-based operations are needed.
+In additiona, Daffodil is a good partner with Pandas and NumPy when only some number crunching and array-based operations are needed.
 Use Daffodil to build the array incrementally using row-based operations, then export the data to NumPy or Pandas.
-Using NumPy is recommended if the data is uniform enough because it is faster and has a smaller memory footprint than Pandas.
+NumPy is recommended if the data is uniform enough because it is faster and has a smaller memory footprint than Pandas.

 Daffodil is pure python and can be run with no (or few) other packages installed.
+It is relatively tiny.
 If Pandas is not used, start up time is improved dramatically.
 This can be very important in cloud-based parallel processing where every millsecond is billed or in embedded systems that want to utilize tables but can't suffer the overhead.
 If conversions to or from Pandas is not required, then that package is not needed.

+Daffodil record lookups by key are extremely fast because they use the Python dictionary for looking up rows.
+It is about 10x faster than
+Pandas in this regard.
+It will be hard to beat this, as long as the data table can fit in memory.
+And with any string data, Daffodil tables are smaller than Pandas tables.

 ## Memory Footprint

-A Daffodil object (usually `daf`) is about 1/3 the size of a Python lod (list-of-dict) structure because the column names are not repeated, and dicts are allocated sparsely and consume more space than list-of-list (lol).
+A Daffodil object (usually `daf`) is about 1/3 the size of a Python lod (list-of-dict) structure where each record has repeated column names.
+The Daffodil array has only one (optional) dictionary for column keys and one (optional) dictionary for row keys.

-However it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single NumPy array.
+With only numeric data, it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single NumPy array.
 Yet, sometimes Pandas will be much larger when strings are included in the data.
 The inclusion of one string column to be used for indexed selections in Pandas consumes 10x more memory than the same data without that column.
-Daffodil does not expand appreciably and will be 1/3 the size of Pandas in that case, and offers searches that are 10x faster.
+Daffodil does not expand appreciably and will be 1/3 the size of Pandas in that case.

 Thus, Daffodil is a compromise.
 It is not as wasteful as commonly used lod for such tables, and is a good choice when rapid appends, inserts, row-based operations, and other mutation is required.
-It also provides row and column operations using \[row, col] indexes, where each can be slices or column names.
+It also provides row and column operations using \[row, col] indexes, where each can be slices, or lists of indices or names.
 This type of indexing is syntactically similar to what is offered by Pandas and Polars, but Daffodil has almost no constraints on the data in the array, including mixed types in columns, other objects, and even entire Daffodil arrays in one cell.
+We believe the UI is simpler than what is offered by Pandas.

 ## Supports incremental appends

-Daffodil can append one or more rows or concatenate with another Daffodil object extremely quickly, because it leverages Python's data referencing approach.
-Although the 'use_copy' option is provided where a new deep copy is made, this can be largely avoided in most data manipulation pipelines.
+Daffodil can append or insert one or more rows or concatenate with another Daffodil object extremely quickly, because it leverages Python's data referencing approach.
 When the data can be used without copying, then this will minimize overhead.
 Concatenating, dropping and inserting columns is functionality that is provided, but is not recommennded.
 Normally, columns need not be manipulated.
-Just leave any columns that are not needed out of any calculations or other uses.

-A list-of-dict (lod) is an easy to use data structure that mimics a 2-D array and is commonly found in Python code, but it is expensive in space (3x larger than Daffodil object) because the field names are repeated for each row.
-Also, it does not offer array manipulation primitives, convenient markdown reporting tools, and other features offered by Daffodil.

-If a keyfield is specified, a Daffodil array is quite similar in row-col selection functionality to a dict-of-dict Python structure, but is 1/3 the size, and Daffodil offers many other conveniences.
+Avoid explicitly dropping columns and simply provide a list of columns included in calculations.

 ## Column names

 Similar to Pandas and other dataframe concepts, Daffodil has a separate set of column names that can be optionally used to name the columns.
 This is organized internally as a Python dictionary (hd -- header dict) for fast column lookups by name.
-Column names must be hashable, and other than that, there are no firm restrictions.
+Column names must be hashable and unique, and other than that, there are no firm restrictions.
 (However, to use the interface with SQLite, avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.)

 When reading CSV files, the header is normally taken from the first (non-comment) line.
 If "user_format" is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # are removed.

 Daffodil supports CSVJ, which is a mix of CSV with JSON metadata in comment fields in the first few lines of the file, to provide data type, formatting, and other information.
-Using CSVJ speeds importing CSV data into a Daffodil instance because the data can be converted to the appropriate time as it is read, and therefore avoids a second pass to convert data from str type, which is the default.
+Using CSVJ speeds importing CSV data into a Daffodil instance because the data can be converted to the appropriate type as it is read, and therefore avoids a second pass to convert data from str type, which is the default.
 This also may unflatten objects.
-(This feature not supported yet).
+(CSVJ not supported yet).

-In some cases, you may be working with CSV files without a header of column names.
+In some cases, you may be working with CSV files without a header line providing of column names.
+This is common in xlsx spreadsheets which have column names set by position.
 Setting noheader=True avoids capturing the column names from the header line from csv input, and then column names will not be defined.

-If columns are not appropriate for immediate use, such as if they are sometimes repeated or are missing, then the array can be read with noheader=True, and then poping the first row and applying it using set_cols() If any column name is blank, then these are named "colN" (or any other prefix you may prefer) where N is the column number staring at 0.
+If columns repeated or are missing, this will be detected when first read, and the header row will be adjusted so it can be used.
+If any column name is blank, then these are named "colN" (or any other prefix you may prefer) where N is the column number staring at 0.
 If there are duplicates, then the duplicate name is named "duplicatename_N", where 'duplicatename' is the original name and N is the column number.
 If you don't want this behavior, then use noheader=True and handle definition of the 'cols' parameter yourself.

 Even if column names are established, Daffodil still allows that columns (and rows) can be indexed by number.
-Therefore, it is best if the column names used are not pure numbers to avoid confusion.
-Traditional column names can be added with .set_cols() method, with the cols parameter set to None.
-This results in column names similar to spreadsheet programs, `'A', 'B', ...
+Daffodil can support numeric row or column names that are different from the inherent lol array indices, but methods must be used to disambiguate from the numeric indices which will default when using square bracket indexing.
+Column names can be added with .set_cols() method.
+If the cols parameter is set to None, 'A1' naming is used, similar to spreadsheet programs, `'A', 'B', ...
 'Z', 'AA', 'AB'...`.

 The column names can be passed in the 'cols' parameter as a list, or if the dtypes dict is provided and cols are not, then the column names are defined from dtypes dict, and the datatypes are simultaneously defined.
-The dtypes_dict can be used to define datatypes for each column, which is similar behavior to other dataframe packages, but this is optional.
-Any cell can be any data type.
+The dtypes_dict can be optionally used to define datatypes for each column, which is similar behavior to other dataframe packages, but this is optional.
+Any cell can be any data type. the `dtypes` dict is useful when reading data from csv files because the default type is `str`.

 ## Row keyfield

 In many cases, one of the columns can be used as a unique key for locating records.
 If such a column exists, it can be adopted as the primary index of the table by specifying that column name as the `keyfield`.
-When this is done, then a kd (key dictionary) is built and maintained from that column.
-This is similar behavior to the Polars package and differs from Pandas, which has an index that sticks with each row.
-The row indexes do not stick to the rows in Daffodil, and are always with respect to the frame.
-This is more like how Polars works.
+When this is done, then the `kd` (key dictionary) is built and maintained from that column.
+Creating a key index does not remove that field from the data array. `kd` is an additional structure created internally.

 If keyfield is set, then that column must be a hashable type and must have unique values.
-Searches of row entries based on the keyfield use dictionary lookups, which are highly optimized for speed by Python.
+Searches of row entries use dictionary lookups, which are highly optimized for speed by Python.

-Creating a key index does not remove that field from the data array, but creates an additional key dictionary, kd.
+Unlike the keyfield oriented lookup functionality, row indices do not stick to the rows and are always with respect to the frame.
+This is similar behavior to the Polars package and differs from Pandas, which has an index that sticks with each row, and is more like the keyfield approach.

 When adopting a file that may have a column that is tainted, it will be best to follow the following steps:
-1. Set keyfield='' to turn off the key indexing functionality.
+1. Set `keyfield=''` to turn off the key indexing functionality.
 2. Read in the data, and it will not be limited by the keyfield definition.
-3. Use method .set_keyfield(keyfield) to set the keyfield and build the lookup dictionary.
+3. Use method `my_daf.set_keyfield(keyfield_name)` to set the keyfield to the column `keyfield_name` and build the lookup dictionary.
 4. Check that they are all unique by comparing the number of keys vs. the number of records.
 5. if the lengths are different, remove, delete, or otherwise deal with records with duplicate keys so the keys are unique.
-6. And then use .set_keyfield(keyfield) again.
+6. And then use `.set_keyfield(keyfield)` again.

-Only one keyfield is supported.
+The convenience method `my_daf.add_idx()` can be used to add a column with indices that can be used as a keyfield.

+Only one keyfield is supported, but additional keying can be built by the users by creating dicts of any column or set of columns.

 ## Column vs. Row Operations
-Daffodil is a row-oriented package, rather than being column oriented, as are other popular packages, like Pandas, Polars, etc, Thus, it is easy to manipulate rows (appending, inserting, deleting, selecting, etc) while it is relatively much more difficult to manipulate columns (appending, inserting, deleting, etc.)  Rows are very easy to handle because the list-of-list underlying structure re-uses any lists selected in any selection operation.
-A new Daffodil instance which might be a subset of the original does not consume much additional space because the contents of those rows is not copied.
-Instead, Python copies only the references to the rows.
-If only a few rows are used from the original, the the remaining rows will be garbage collected by the normal Python mechanisms and the rows that are still active are the same rows that existed in the original array without copying.
+Daffodil is a row-oriented package.
+Other popular packages, like Pandas, Polars, etc, are column oriented because it can be very beneficial.
+Thus, it is easy to manipulate rows (appending, inserting, deleting, etc) while it is relatively much more difficult to manipulate columns.
+Rows are very easy to handle because the list-of-list underlying structure re-uses any lists selected in any selection operation.
+A new Daffodil instance which might include be a subset of the rows in the original does not consume much additional space because the contents of those rows is not copied.
+Instead, Python copies only the _references_ to the rows.
+If only a few rows are used from the original, the the remaining rows will be garbage collected by the normal Python mechanisms.
+The rows that are still active are the same rows that existed in the original array without copying.

 This use-without-copying pattern means that Daffodil can perform quite well when compared with other packages when doing this type of manipulation, both in terms of space and also time.